 Every year, the Board of Directors defines a set of key quantitative operational objectives, which comprise the main elements in determining the annual Group performance for the following year.
 These are linked to measurable financial objectives.
-In 2019, their weighting was 40% Organic Growth, 40% Profitability (Underlying Trading Operating Profit & Trading Operating Profit margins), 10% Working Capital and 10% Return on Invested Capital (ROIC).
+In 2020, their weighting was 60% Organic Growth and 40% Profitability (Underlying Trading Operating Profit & Trading Operating Profit margins).